grawlixes/encryptionSim/README.md

 I'm really sorry if this is laid out in a confusing way - this website is so strange with how things are uploaded and shared, and
 I got confused.

+EDIT 04/13/2017 - it's not that confusing.
+I was just dumb.